nevillepark/trc/workflow.md

 - Mark up headings.

-- **Markdown version:** Replace footnotes with HTML footnootes using regex; indent blockquotes with regex; run through [markdown-toc](https://ecotrust-canada.github.io/markdown-toc/) to generate a table of contents, paste at beginning of file.
+- **Markdown version:** Wrap footnote numbers in `<sup>` tags using regex; indent blockquotes with regex; run through [markdown-toc](https://ecotrust-canada.github.io/markdown-toc/) to generate a table of contents, paste at beginning of file.

 - **Plaintext version:** AFTER all text changes have been made, justify text versions at 80 characters; replace Markdown headings with = and - as underlines.